DV

 Strategy & risk

-ISPY tracks SPX with a basket approach, while SPYI tracks S&P 500 Index with an options approach.
-Beta is 0.9342 for ISPY and 0.69 for SPYI, indicating SPYI is less volatile relative to the market.
+ISPY tracks SPX, while SPYI tracks S&P 500 Index with an options approach.
+Beta is 0.9342 for ISPY and 0.7 for SPYI, making SPYI the less volatile of the two by this measure.

 ISPY beta0.9342